Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 * A subscription manager: this persona is responsible for creating/updating the subscription
 * A developer: this persona is responsible for designing application(s) that are using subscription and accessing services that belongs to a product

-**Product**: group of linked assets that create a business capability
+**Product**: group of linked assets that create a business capability.

 **Subscription**: authorization to manipulate a product under a plan condition.
 Based on the subscription plan, fees might apply and the subscription manager is required to pay these fees.